Eveline Lemke to Open CIDIP/ICPME 2026 with a Keynote on Resilience, Sustainability, and Recovery After Major Climate Disasters

 CIDIP/ICPME 2026 is aligned with the United Nations Sustainable Development Goals (SDGs), reinforcing its commitment to sustainability, innovation, and responsible development.

-The XXX International Congress on Project Management and Engineering (CIDIP/ICPME 2026), to be held from July 7th to 9th, 2026 at the Universitat Jaume I – Escola Superior de Tecnologia i Ciències Experimentals (ESTCE) in Castellón de la Plana, will feature Elena...
+The 30th International Congress on Project Management and Engineering (CIDIP/ICPME 2026), to be held from 7 to 9 July 2026 at the Universitat Jaume I – Escola Superior de Tecnologia i Ciències Experimentals (ESTCE) in Castellón de la Plana, will commemorate a very special milestone: the 30th edition of the Congress.